 Some patients present to their doctors with non-specific, or 'B', symptoms.
-They can have one or more of the following:
+They can have one or more of the following symptoms:

 Occasionally, patients can present with symptoms and signs that reflect the involvement of organs in the disease such as:

 How is Hodgkin lymphoma diagnosed?

-A thorough history and physical examination is the initial step in the diagnosis of Hodgkin lymphoma, which is confirmed by the presence of Reed-Sternberg cells on pathological examination of a lymph node biopsy .
+A thorough history and physical examination is the initial step in the diagnosis of Hodgkin lymphoma, which is confirmed by the presence of Reed-Sternberg cells on the pathological examination of a lymph node biopsy .

 Any disease presenting with enlarged lymph nodes with constitutional symptoms, such as fevers and weight loss, should be considered in the differential diagnosis of Hodgkin lymphoma .

 The treatment for Hodgkin lymphoma may include :

 Chemotherapy involves either taking oral tablets or the drug being injected into a vein or muscle, depending on the type and stage of the cancer being treated.

 Radiation therapy can be used to treat solitary or localised specific skin lesions.
 For a pregnant woman with Hodgkin lymphoma, radiation therapy should be postponed until after delivery, if possible, to avoid any risk to the fetus.

 Non-specific cutaneous symptoms may be treated with:

-Hodgkin lymphoma can usually be cured, if found and treated early.
-The prognosis of Hodgkin lymphoma has improved in recent decades with a five-year survival rate of over 80%.
+Hodgkin lymphoma can usually be cured if found and treated early.
+The prognosis of Hodgkin lymphoma has improved in recent decades, with a current 5-year survival rate of over 80%.